-The PAR carpet rating system, created by Shaw Industries, designates a number from one-to-five, rating carpet durability based on a typical "family-of-four" scenario.
-The consumer is expected to understand that the higher the number the more durable the carpet is.
+The PAR carpet rating system was created by Shaw Industries, and designates a number from one-to-five, rating a carpet's durability based on a typical "family-of-four" scenario.
+Homeowners are expected to understand that the higher the number the more durable the carpet is.
 But will a carpet with a rating of 4 be durable enough for your home?
-How would you know unless you understand the While I'm sure they go through a lot of trouble and expense to provide this rating system, I personally think it falls short of being a trustworthy gauge for consumers.
-I think the PAR Rating System is parameters are too narrow and inconsistent across the board with various styles of carpet.
+How would you know unless you understand exactly While I'm sure carpet makers go to a lot of provide their various carpet rating systems, I personally think most fall far short of being an accurate or helpful gauge for most consumers.
+I think the PAR Rating System is parameters they use are are too narrow and inconsistent across the board with various styles of carpet.
 What does this mean?
 After 30 years in the carpet business I know one thing for sure, there is no such thing as a typical family of four!